Waishnav/old-dotfiles/README.md

 ## Important Notes
 - BSPWM only handles window layouts so it need extra pair of hand to manage keybindings (sxhkd)
-- I use kitty terminal emulator with JetBrains Mono Nerd Font
+- I use kitty as my terminal with JetBrains Mono Nerd Font
 - You need to install Material Icon font so that every icons in polybar to be work fine
 - Change some values in polybar like in wlan , battery module for your wifi adapter etc , run polybar example to find out any erorrs if polybar isnt working.

+## Installation